LenderPanel.com

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Royal Bank of Scotland -Natwest One conveyancing panel and accountant before transferring equity.

-Transfer of Equity Conveyancing for Leasehold premises
+Transfer of Equity Conveyancing for Leasehold properties

 Indemnity Insurance

 If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
 In other cases, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
 This is something that that your conveyancing solicitor will check with Royal Bank of Scotland -Natwest One This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects lenders such as Royal Bank of Scotland -Natwest One or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy is dependent on the market value of the property at the time of completion of the transfer of equity transaction.
+The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at the time of completion of the transfer of equity transaction.

 Preparing the Transfer of Equity with a Royal Bank of Scotland -Natwest One Mortgage